 - 1 lb mushrooms

 - pinch salt

-- 1 tsp olive oil, sesame oil, ghee or butter
+- 1 teaspoon olive oil, sesame oil, ghee or butter

-- 1 tsp liquid aminos, soy sauce or coconut aminos
+- 1 teaspoon liquid aminos, soy sauce or coconut aminos

 - optional: finely chopped parsley to taste